Dion-Krasniqi/workout-tracker/README.md

 ## Using the app
 * To use the application out of the box with ads inlcuded(not currently), head over at the playstore link where you can find a downloadable version.
-* The apk build is listed in the assets section of each release
+You can also find the apk build listed in the assets section of each release.
 * If you want to build the app yourself, donwload the source code listed in the assets or directly from the repo.
 You must have node and npm installed.
 After you've downloaded the files, run npm install(or equivalent line) to install the requirements.
 Lastly, if you decide to use expo run:
 "eas build -p android --profile apkrelease" for the apk build or "eas build -platform android" for the aab build.